The fitness industry loves its acronyms. Trainers and exercisers use a host of snappy abbreviations to describe their workouts. Examples include:

 4. Cardio AMRAP Workout

 While most AMRAP workouts involve strength training exercises, they don’t have to.
 This workout is all about cardio and calorie burning.
-It’s a good workout for anyone that finds regular cardio boring or needs an alternative to interval training.
+It’s a good workout for anyone who finds regular cardio boring or needs an alternative to interval training.

 - Rower x 20 calories